-Logo and upload field - The Coldfire logo was uploaded to the file system as a GIF file when the files were loaded.
+Logo and upload field - The i.MX RT logo was uploaded to the file system as a GIF file when the files were loaded.
 It is possible to change this logo for a different GIF file by selecting a GIF and pressing the "Upload now" button.
-The GIF may be up to 4k in size.
+The GIF may be up to 2.8 Meg in size (this is the size reserved for it in the internal file system).